| | Adler Airport is about thirty-two kilometres from Sochi. A narrow

 are immersed in the medicinal waters as treatment for joint ailments,

+skin problems and conditions of the nervous system.
 Our tour of the building included the library, where Burns and

 Shakespeare appeared to be the favourite English-language authors